-Of course, since we are test infested we add a new test.
+Of course, since we are addicted to tests, we add a new test.

 '''

 EEAdditionTest >> testEvaluateWithClassCreationMessage

 | ep1 ep2 |

 ep1 := EConstant constant5.

 ep2 := EConstant constant3.

 self assert: (EAddition left: ep1 right: ep2) evaluate equals: 8

 '''

 Better instance creation for multiplications

 We let you do the same for the multiplication.